 Padstow and Newquay RNLI volunteers bring charter passengers to safety

-Newquay's RNLI lifeboat volunteers were paged at 8.28pm on Friday 31 July and worked with colleagues from Padstow lifeboat for the second time in two days, to assist a charter vessel which had suffered engine five miles south of Trevose Head.
+Newquay's RNLI lifeboat volunteers were paged at 8.28pm on Friday 31 July and worked with colleagues from Padstow Lifeboat for the second time in two days, to assist a charter vessel which had suffered engine failure five miles south of Trevose Head.